opentelekomcloud-infra/system-config/doc/source/zuul.rst

   * protected according to the requirements of the particular cloud provider (username/password, token, client certificate).
 In general TLS is used for API invocation (for provisioning resources) and afterwards SSH with private key to further execute Ansible on the resource.
-After the use API request to decommision used resource is again sent to the cloud provider using TLS.
+Once the resource is not used anymore, API request is sent to the cloud provider via TLS to decommission it.

 Further details can be found `Zuul Admin Reference`_.